Yo-yo: Two-handed string tricks (3A)

 Two-handed or 3A style play involves doing string tricks with two flared bearing yo-yos.
 Popularized and pioneered by Mark McBride, the first modern Triple A trick appeared in Fiend Magazine and was called the Velvet Rolls.
 The different mounts in this style are referred to as houses (e.g. "Kink House").

 Photos from as early as the late 1950s show early yo-yo demonstrators performing very basic 3A tricks, such as a sleeper with one hand, and a trapeze with the other.
-While 3A as a concept has existed for many years, it was not until the debut of velvet rolls, coupled with the rise of unresponsive yoyo play, that development began on what is currently considered Triple A. This is the most complex style and is the most likely to obtain knots, dings, and clangs.
+While 3A as a concept has existed for many years, it was not until the debut of velvet rolls, coupled with the rise of unresponsive yoyo play, that development began on what is currently considered Triple A. This is one of the most complex styles, and is the most likely to obtain knots in the string, along with dings and scuffs against the yoyos.

-In competition, two handed string tricks have the 3A division.
+In competition, two handed string tricks are referred to under the 3A division.

 Off-string (4A)

-In the "off-string" technique, the yo-yo's string is not tied directly to the yo-yo's axle, and the yo-yo is usually launched into the air by performing a "forward pass" to be caught again on the string.
+In the "off-string" technique, the yo-yo's string is not tied directly to the axle, and the yo-yo is usually launched into the air by performing a "forward pass" to be caught again on the string.
 However, some players can 'throw down' off-string yo-yos and catch it on the string just as it leaves the end of the string by pivoting the string around a finger as it unwinds, so that the yo-yo is caught on the string.
 This is exactly the opposite of a "forward pass", but with the same result.

-Yo-yos optimized for off-string tricks have flared designs, like the butterfly shape, which makes it easier to land on the string, and often have soft rubber rings on the edges, so minimum damage is inflicted on the yo-yo, the player, or anyone who happens to be standing nearby, should a trick go wrong.
+Yo-yos optimized for off-string tricks have flared designs, like the butterfly shape, which makes it easier to land on the string, and until recently, rubber rims on the edges, so minimum damage is inflicted on the yo-yo, the player, or anyone who happens to be standing nearby, should a trick go wrong.
 There are also tricks which involve the use of two off-string yoyos at the same time, thrown with the same hand, this is known as "soloham".
+Most offstring yoyos in the modern day are made from polycarbonate, POM, and delrin plastics, sometimes with inner metal weight rings to improve spin time and stability.

 Yo-yo competitions have the 4A division for off-string tricks.